 - Smooth, shiny, white spots on the skin

-- Skin that is thin, wrinkled, and may tear easily
+- Skin that is thin, wrinkled, and weak, or easy to tear

-- Skin that is red or bruised, scaly or cracked
+- Skin that is red, bruised, scaly, or cracked

 - Bleeding or blistering in the affected area